Environments and variables

 #### Example

-Imagine you have created a set of generic Flows to be used across all available operating systems.
+Imagine you have created a set of generic test to be used across all available operating systems.
 To ensure the correct tests run for a specific platform, you can create a dedicated Android Environment:

 * **Define Variables**: Specify an `appId` variable containing the unique package name for your Android app (e.g., `com.example.android`).